TechnoPorg/technoporg.github.io/content/about/index.md

 showpagemeta = false
 +++

 #### Hi!
-I'm Jonah, a 🇨🇦/🇩🇪 software developer studying at the University of Waterloo.
+I'm Jonah, a 🇨🇦/🇩🇪 mechatronics engineering student at the University of Waterloo.

 I've worked on developing several different websites, including a web application for the Alberta Natural Resources Conservation Board, but my true passions are operating systems, game development, and quantum computing.